 - a) Some steps specify that when some error conditions are encountered when processing a received message, a message containing a Report PDU is generated and the received message is discarded without further processing.
-However, a Report-PDU must not be generated unless the reportableFlag is set in the received message. - b) The elements of procedure do not always explicitly indicate when state information needs to be released.
-The general rule is that if state information is available when a message is to be "discarded without further processing", then the state information must also be released at that same time.
+However, a Report-PDU must not be generated unless the PDU causing generation of the Report PDU can be determine to be a member of the Confirmed Class, or the reportableFlag is set to one and the PDU class cannot be determined. - b) The elements of procedure do not always explicitly indicate when state information needs to be released.
+The general rule is that if state information is available when a message is to be "discarded without further processing", then the state information should also be released at that same time. - 7.1.

-7.1.
 Prepare an Outgoing SNMP Message